gangefors/dotfiles/README.md

 - `system-plays.yml`

     This playbook contains all plays that in some way needs `sudo` privileges.
+    _Use --ask-become-pass when running this play._

 - `user-plays.yml`

-    This playbook contains all plays that only affect the users environment.
+    This playbook contains all plays that only affect the user environment.

 Tags are also available to run specific parts.

-- install
+- `install`

     This tag runs all tasks that install packages or any type of software.

-- configure
+- `configure`

     This tag runs only tags that do configuring of the system.
-Typically updates of .rc or .conf files, etc.
+Typically updates of .rc or .conf files, symlinking of dotfiles, etc.